jvtcl/quant-clustering/Lecture20_ClusterAnalysis.md

 1. Randomly place *k* number of points (centroids) in the attribute space.
 2. Each dot (observation) is assigned to the nearest centroid.
-3. Centroid is recalculated as the mean of the points assigned to it.
+3. Centroid is recalculated as the mean center of the points assigned to it.
 4. Repeat steps 2 - 3 until "convergence" (centroids stop moving).

 ***